katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-If you try to avoid closing the channel altogether, you are left with the problem of notifying the resultAggregator that the computation is over so it can properly finalize itself.
+If you try to avoid closing the channel altogether, you are left with the problem of notifying the resultsAggregator that the computation is over so it can properly finalize itself.

 For example, lets play with the idea of having a shared